Skip to main content

 info

-SUAVE-Viem is a fork of viem that will eventually be upstreamed but is currently still in a dynamic state.
+SUAVE-viem is a fork of viem that will eventually be upstreamed but is currently still in a dynamic state.

 Sending Confidential Compute Requests works slightly differently, but most other functionality is similar to interacting with any other EVM chain from viem.